-The UN Secretary-General’s Study Report on Violence against Children
+UNICEF Voices of Youth: The UN Study on Violence against Children [PDF]

 On 11 October 2006, the UN General Assembly will consider the findings and recommendations of the UN Secretary-General’s Study on Violence against Children, a global effort to paint a detailed picture of the nature, extent and causes of violence against children, and to propose clear recommendations for action to prevent and respond to it.